tom-weiland/better-repairing-mod/README.md

    Since this mod fixes the main problems with the anvil repair system, mending no longer needs to exist as a substitute and can be repurposed.
 It now makes repairing your gear cheaper and more efficient—less materials are required to fully repair an item and each repair costs less levels.
 This takes mending from a critical enchantment that you *must* have on all of your gear no matter how tedious it is to acquire, to an optional (but still useful) enchantment.

-   Maybe now you'll arrive at that end city and actually have a use for the mending items you find because you aren't fully decked out in it yet!
+   Maybe now you'll arrive at that end city and actually have a use for the mending items you find because you didn't bother getting fully decked out in it quite yet!